 Pack the cabbage mixture into your fermentation jar tightly using your hands and pressing down with your fist.

 Trim the reserved cabbage leaf into a circle (you can use the base of your jar or the lid as a guide).
 Place on top of the packed cabbage and then add the fermentation weight.
 You want the packed cabbage to be completely submerged when weighted.
 If liquid levels are low you can top with a brine by dissolving 1 teaspoon salt to 1 cup water.

+Top with lid and airlock (Need help?
+Check out our How to Assemble Airlock Video).
 Let ferment for 4-6 days at room temperature out of direct sunlight.
 The sugar in the maple syrup causes this kraut to quicker and will be more active then other recipes.
 Keep an eye on it and make sure that kraut is submerged throughout fermentation.
 Transfer finished kraut to jars and move to the refrigerator.
 Kraut will keep refrigerated for at least 2 months.

 3/4 head green cabbage